frank1738/Cryptocurrency-market/README.md

 # Cryptocurrency Market

-This a web app that fetches data from CoinGecko API and displays the global cryptocurrency market cap and the changes in the last 24 hours.
+This is a web app that fetches data from CoinGecko API and displays the global cryptocurrency market cap and the changes in the last 24 hours.
 Users can also get more information about a specific cryptocurrency.

 ## Built With